Are banks and payment service providers doing enough to embed cyber security into their products, services and operating models?

 Some of the more institutional payment service providers are also taking smart steps to help secure the payment ecosystem.
 SWIFT, for example, has been fairly active in rolling out solutions – customer security programs, standardised know-your-customer (KYC) data tools and a KYC registry, for example – that at the very least bring standardisation and a common language to the discussion.

 But more collaboration will be required.
 The reality is that this is not an issue that can be tackled or solved alone.
 In fact, those who do decide to ‘go it alone’ are often the ones most in danger.
-Rather, it is by sharing our ideas, experiences, threat assessments and tools that we will form a solid defense against cyber threats in a hyperconnected world.
+Rather, it is by sharing our ideas, experiences, threat assessments and tools that we will form a solid defence against cyber threats in a hyperconnected world.

 While talking, sharing and collaborating is important, so is action.
 And our view suggests that banks, payment providers and others in the ecosystem could be making a more concerted effort to build security into their products, services and operating models.